sreevisakh/sreevisakh.github.io.original/2017-06-12-simple-home-automation.md

 ## Raspberry Pi
 Rapsberry Pi have pins on the side of it.
 Each pin have a number to identify and each of them have a purpose.
 The pi side of relay has to be powered from the Pi. for this purpose they provide two pins VCC & GND, in Pi pin diagram you can see these pins.
 Connect them to the Pi,  Now to control the relay we need an input wire.
 Connect any of the GPIO pin to the third pin.
+Refer the [pin diagram](https://www.raspberrypi.org/documentation/usage/gpio-plus-and-raspi2/) of your pi for this.
 Now we can control the Relay from PI

 These GPIO ports can be controlled by program running in the Pi.
 So we can send either HIGH or LOW into the INPUT pin of relay through these programs.